13 Surprising Artifacts Found in the Titanic Wreckage

-Though the RMS Titanic sank on April 14, 1912, the remains of the doomed ship weren't discovered until 1985 on the bottom of the ocean floor off the coast of Newfoundland.
+Though the RMS Titanic sank on April 14, 1912, the remains of the doomed ship weren't discovered until 1985 on the bottom of the ocean floor off the coast of Newfoundland, Canada.
 And while much of the ship had naturally perished sitting under the sea for decades, divers were still able to rescue and preserve plenty of amazing items.
 Wonder what surprising artifacts survived the Titanic wreckage?
-Well, to quote Britney Spears' discography, "[We] went down and got it for you.”
-And for more interesting tidbits about the Hollywood portrayal of Titanic, check out the 20 Facts "Titanic" Gets Wrong.
+Keep reading for a list of the most surprising items.

 Despite being submerged in the ocean for 73 years, divers recovered a piece of sheet music for the song "Put Your Arms Around Me, Honey" from the 1910 Broadway production of Madame Sherry.
 It was played by the doomed musicians on the sinking ship, according to the Dothan Eagle.

-Since being discovered, the artifact has been on display at several Titanic exhibits, most recently in Atlanta, Georgia.
+Since being discovered, the artifact has been on display at several Titanic exhibits.

 Also surviving the wreckage was a letter penned by first-class passenger Oskar Holverson.
 Written to his mother the day before the ship sank, the letter was found folded up in a notebook in Holverson's pocket.

 One bronze cherub statue, a decoration from the upper landing of the Titanic's grand staircase, was also recovered in 1985.
-However, the statue is missing its left foot, likely due to the fact that it was ripped from its post as the ship sank.
-And if you think you know a lot about famous statues, find out if you can Guess Your State Based on This One Famous Statue.
+However, the statue is missing its left foot.

 "The keys themselves played a part in the story as they were actually used in those last desperate hours," Aldridge told The Irish Times.
 "This is because Mr. Hemming received a personal order from Captain Edward J. Smith as the ship was sinking and it became apparent all was lost to ensure all of the lifeboats were provided with lamps."